yinkaihsu/Insurance-Competition/README.md

 # Insurance-Competition

-This is a insurance competition of Cathaylife in 2017.
+This is a insurance competition of Cathaylife, 2017.

-2017 / 08 / 26
+2017 / 10 / 16

 Created by <font color="#006699">**Ian Hsu**</font> in Insurance Competition of Cathaylife, 2017